HanSJin/FaceCropImageView/README.md

 ```

 If you need to detect faces more specifically, use `fast` parameter.
-This parameter can determine the value of `CIDectorAccuracy` to CIDectorAccuracyLow or CIDectorAccuracyHigh.
+This parameter can determine the value of `CIDectorAccuracy` from CIDectorAccuracyLow to CIDectorAccuracyHigh.

 ```Swift